jahangir842/kubernetes-notes/1-Planning.md

 - **Managed Kubernetes Services** (EKS, AKS, GKE): The best choice for users looking for cloud-native, fully managed Kubernetes solutions.

 Each of these tools offers different features and levels of automation, so the choice depends on your specific production environment needs and infrastructure preferences.

+---

+## Production Clusters from Certified Solutions Providers

+As Kubernetes has grown in popularity, many cloud service providers have embraced the technology by offering managed and hosted Kubernetes platforms.
+These solutions help organizations deploy production-ready clusters without the complexity of managing Kubernetes infrastructure and operations.
+In addition to the core hosting providers, numerous certified partners offer management, security, and consulting services to support Kubernetes deployments.
+Below is a breakdown of hosted Kubernetes solutions, partners, and turnkey cloud offerings.

+### **Hosted Kubernetes Solutions**

+Hosted Kubernetes providers offer fully managed services where the software stack is maintained by the provider, allowing organizations to focus on deploying and managing their applications without worrying about the underlying infrastructure.
+Here are some of the most popular hosted solutions, listed alphabetically:

+1. **Alibaba Cloud Container Service for Kubernetes (ACK)**:
+   - Offers a secure, high-performance managed Kubernetes service, integrated with other Alibaba Cloud services.

+2. **Amazon Elastic Kubernetes Service (EKS)**:
+   - A fully managed Kubernetes service on AWS, providing automatic scaling, updates, and high availability for clusters.

+3. **Azure Kubernetes Service (AKS)**:
+   - Microsoft Azure's fully managed Kubernetes service, offering integrated monitoring, scaling, and security features.

+4. **DigitalOcean Kubernetes (DOKS)**:
+   - A simple, developer-friendly Kubernetes service that is cost-effective and highly scalable, perfect for smaller projects or startups.

+5. **Google Kubernetes Engine (GKE)**:
+   - One of the first hosted Kubernetes platforms, GKE offers seamless integration with Google Cloud services and powerful automation features like auto-upgrading and auto-repairing.

+6. **IBM Cloud Kubernetes Service**:
+   - A managed Kubernetes service on IBM Cloud, providing enterprise-grade security and integration with IBM's cloud-native services.

+7. **Oracle Container Engine for Kubernetes (OKE)**:
+   - A managed Kubernetes service optimized for Oracle Cloud Infrastructure, ideal for running cloud-native applications with Oracle workloads.

+8. **Red Hat OpenShift**:
+   - An enterprise Kubernetes platform that extends Kubernetes with developer-friendly tools, CI/CD integration, and advanced security features.

+9. **VMware Tanzu Kubernetes Grid**:
+   - VMware’s Kubernetes offering, integrating tightly with VMware infrastructure and providing a consistent Kubernetes experience across clouds and on-premises.

+### **Certified Kubernetes Partners**

+In addition to the hosted solutions, many certified Kubernetes partners provide managed services, consulting, security solutions, and other tools to support Kubernetes in production environments.
+These partners include:

+1. **Aqua Security**:
+   - Specializes in Kubernetes-native security solutions, helping organizations secure containers and clusters throughout the CI/CD pipeline.

+2. **Canonical**:
+   - The makers of Ubuntu offer managed Kubernetes services, including MicroK8s and Charmed Kubernetes, with a focus on hybrid and multi-cloud deployments.

+3. **D2IQ**:
+   - Provides a Kubernetes management platform for enterprise environments, with a focus on simplifying Kubernetes adoption through automation and governance.

+4. **Dell Technologies Consulting**:
+   - Offers consulting services to help organizations deploy Kubernetes across on-premises, edge, and cloud environments, with a focus on infrastructure integration.

+5. **Deloitte**:
+   - A leading global consulting firm that helps enterprises deploy and manage Kubernetes for large-scale digital transformation projects.

+6. **Fujitsu**:
+   - Provides Kubernetes consulting, managed services, and integration with its hybrid IT offerings, focusing on enterprise-scale Kubernetes deployments.

+7. **GitLab**:
+   - Offers Kubernetes integration as part of its DevOps platform, allowing teams to manage CI/CD pipelines and Kubernetes environments seamlessly.

+8. **HPE**:
+   - Provides solutions for deploying Kubernetes clusters on HPE infrastructure, optimized for hybrid cloud and edge computing.

+9. **Kubermatic**:
+   - Specializes in multi-cloud and edge Kubernetes management, offering enterprise-grade solutions for managing clusters across various infrastructures.

+10. **Kublr**:
+    - Provides a Kubernetes management platform designed for enterprise deployments, with features for automation, governance, and security.

+11. **Mirantis**:
+    - Offers enterprise Kubernetes solutions with a focus on multi-cloud management, security, and open-source flexibility.

+12. **Platform9**:
+    - Delivers a SaaS-based managed Kubernetes service, offering fully automated Kubernetes operations with multi-cloud support.

+13. **SAP**:
+    - Provides Kubernetes services as part of its SAP Cloud Platform, with a focus on running enterprise applications and workloads.

+14. **SUSE**:
+    - Known for its enterprise Linux solutions, SUSE offers Rancher and other Kubernetes management tools for hybrid, multi-cloud, and edge environments.

+15. **Sysdig**:
+    - A Kubernetes-native security and monitoring provider that integrates security, monitoring, and compliance tools into the Kubernetes lifecycle.

+16. **Weaveworks**:
+    - Provides Kubernetes automation and management tools, with a focus on GitOps-based workflows for continuous delivery and cluster management.

+### **Turnkey Cloud Kubernetes Solutions**

+Turnkey solutions provide production-ready Kubernetes clusters on cloud infrastructure with minimal setup required.
+These are ideal for organizations looking for fast deployment and simplified management:

+1. **Linode Kubernetes Engine**:
+   - A low-cost, simple-to-use Kubernetes engine from Linode, suitable for smaller-scale deployments or developers experimenting with Kubernetes.

+2. **Nirmata Managed Kubernetes**:
+   - A platform that simplifies Kubernetes operations, providing multi-cloud management, policy enforcement, and security automation.

+3. **Nutanix Karbon**:
+   - Nutanix’s Kubernetes offering, focused on deploying Kubernetes clusters on hybrid cloud environments and integrating with Nutanix’s hyperconverged infrastructure.

+4. **Vultr Kubernetes Engine**:
+   - A highly affordable Kubernetes engine that offers fast provisioning of Kubernetes clusters with low-cost cloud infrastructure.

+### Conclusion

+With over 200 certified Kubernetes service providers today, organizations have a wealth of options for deploying and managing Kubernetes clusters.
+Whether through fully managed hosted solutions, consulting and management partners, or turnkey cloud deployments, these solutions offer varying levels of automation, scalability, and customization to meet the needs of enterprises, startups, and developers alike.

+Choosing the right solution will depend on factors such as cloud preference, desired level of control, infrastructure complexity, and specific business requirements.